financekiosklimited/HandymanBackend/DEPLOYMENT.md

 1. Click **Deploy** in Coolify
 2. Monitor build logs for:
-   - Python installation via uv
+   - Builder stage using the uv image (system packages + `uv sync --frozen --no-group dev`)
-   - Dependency installation
+   - Static file collection executed in the builder stage
-   - Static file collection
+   - Runtime stage export and container startup (smaller final image)
-   - Container startup
+3. Multi-stage builds are faster now because uv and Python ship with the base image—Coolify does not require extra variables for this switch.

 ### Step 3: Verify Build